 - 1 teaspoon of vanilla extract

-- 500 ml of milk
+- 500 ml milk

-- 400 g condensed milk
+- 400 g condensed milk 1 can

-- raisins optional
+- ⅓ cup raisins

-- 2 tablespoons of water
+- 2 tbsp water

-Preheat the oven 180º (350F)
+Preheat the oven 180º (350ºF)

 Cut the baguette into small pieces.
 Add the milk and let it soak for at least 10 minutes.

 In a big bowl add the melted butter and the sugar.
 Mix well.
 Add all the eggs beaten, the vanilla extract, the condensed milk, and cinnamon.

 Incorporate the bread soaked in milk and gently mix.
+Add the raisins.